 She's previously worked at Cave Canem, Poets House, and PEN America, and served on the board of VIDA: Women in the Literary Arts.
 Hafizah holds a BA in English and economics from Clemson University; an MFA in poetry from Columbia College Chicago; and an MFA in nonfiction from New York University where she was an Axinn Fellow in Creative Narrative Nonfiction.

 Hafizah is literary agent at Janklow & Nesbit where she represents a diverse range of literary fiction and narrative nonfiction writers.
-She lives with her wife in Brooklyn, New York where she is at work on her second nonfiction project, ON BEING AROUND, and a novel about borders, ONECOUNTRY.
+She lives with her wife in Brooklyn, New York where she is at work on her second nonfiction project, BEING AROUND, and BERMUDA, a novel about longing, migration, and borders.